 A website with step-by-step prayers (which I didn’t end up using for my son, but it’s still a good site, similar to the old CyberSalaat program): http://www.howdoipray.com/howdoipray/Home/.
 You can listen to all parts of the prayer, read along, and see how it corresponds to the movements and how the rakahs repeat.
-Probably more geared towards older kids/adults who are learning on their own without an always-available instructor, but it’s still useful (especially if you need to work on your own salat as well as teaching your child).
+This is more geared towards older kids/adults who are learning on their own without an always-available instructor, but it’s still useful (especially if you need to work on your own salat as well as teaching your child).
 One thing the old CyberSalaat program which was along these lines helped me with was listening to the full prayer recitation while reading transliteration to help with pronunciation, as I had no-one to recite to me most of the time.
-Another was being able to see how the rakahs repeated for different lengths of prayer which I didn’t really understand that well at first from the printouts.
+Another was being able to see how the rakahs repeated for different lengths of prayer which I didn’t really understand that well at first.

 4 different Salat coloring books, of varying usefulness.
 These ranged from general info about the prayer, to very much step-by-step instructions.
 I couldn’t find much about them before purchasing, so I just got several different ones to see what they were like, and I’ve given a brief overview of each below.

 - My Coloring Book of Salat by IQRA International Educational Foundation – This is a great first coloring book for small children, even before they are ready to “officially” learn the salat.
 It does not go through every step, but it has nice (simple) coloring pages for the times of each prayer (accurate), the names of the positions with simple references to some of the things said in different positions.
-This is good to familiarize children with salat and as a supplement to more specific (but less child-friendly) resources.
+This is good to familiarize children with salat and as a supplement to more specific resources.
 It was also the coloring book my son actually colored in the most and I think he learned the position names from it.

-- My Salat Fun Book by Tahera Kassamali – This doesn’t tell how to do Salat, but it has activities, reading and questions about salat that are a good companion to learning salat.
+- My Salat Fun Book by Tahera Kassamali – This doesn’t tell how to do Salat, but it has activities, reading and questions about salat that are a companion to learning salat.
 It is however geared a bit older than the other books so it might be more engaging for an older child who isn’t that excited about coloring pages.

 - Complete Salah Coloring Book by Azzizah Moore – This really is complete: it has step by step for every prayer including the full rakahs and all the positions (its a bit repetitive from that standpoint, the most instructional of the books).
 Also goes through wudu and adhan.
-Cute, Anime-style illustrations.
+Cute, manga-style illustrations.
 All the info plus coloring pages.
 I think this is the most comprehensive coloring book in terms of really showing all the steps and details; the other coloring books include useful/fun info about salat and the different parts and terms but I don’t feel they aren’t sufficient to learn every step.
 This could really stand alone if it were your only salat resource.

 Madinah Salaat Fun Game also available directly from Goodword Books: This is a great game that I have to mention.
 It also includes a booklet with all the steps of Salaat (How To Pray Salat by Saniyasnain Khan) which could easily take the place of other printed instructional material as a stand-alone resource.
 The actual game has little facts about the prayer that you answer and learn as you move through the board: some questions are very easy, others are hard and obscure!
-There are multiple chances to answer for new learners (choosing another questions, etc) in case they only know the easy questions (though I do recommend playing the game after you have taught your child the basics of salat so it’s not too difficult), and there are challenging questions for adults too!
+There are multiple chances to answer for new learners (choosing another questions, etc) in case they only know the easy questions (though I do recommend playing the game after you have taught your child the basics of salat so it’s not too difficult), and there are challenging questions for adults too.
 It’s a good family game and it teaches a lot of supplementary info about salat and raises useful questions.
-One thing to remember about teaching salat is there are a lot of details that you can’t cover all at once, you have to start with the basics and then build on it and keep coming back to the details.
+One thing to remember about teaching salat is there are a lot of details (and optional parts of the salat that vary between people) that you can’t cover all at once, you have to start with the basics and then build on it and keep coming back to the details.
 This game is a handy way to bring up those additional details (real life situations are great too of course, like when you are out somewhere and have to make tayammum, but it’s still nice to have reminders).